What’s the meaning of ragazzone in Italian?

 Those bad boys pulled the cat’s tail.

-Now that we’ve covered all possible usages of ragazzone in Italian, you can put your skills to the test and learn all the other suffixes in Italian!
+Now that we’ve covered all the uses of ragazzone in Italian, you can put your skills to the test and learn all the other suffixes in Italian!

 ❤️ If you liked this lesson on the meaning and pronunciation of ragazzone in Italian, consider sharing it with your social media friends who are also studying Italian.